- Who we are

-Yasushi Kusume is Innovation and Creative Manager at IKEA and formerly headed up branding and design for companies like Electrolux and Phillips.
+Yasushi Kusume is Innovation and Creative Manager at IKEA and formerly headed up branding and design for companies like Electrolux and Philips.
 We asked him what constitutes a great designer, and where the concept of ‘design thinking’ fits.

 The profession of Design is still relatively young.
 It originated from the creation of a product’s appearance, and the touchpoints where that product was exposed to customers.
 For many years this was seen as its primary focus.
 As a result, designers have traditionally been involved in only a small part of the business.
 They have been confined to the final stages of creation, and they gained little experience of the business itself.